castle-engine/cge-www/pack/README.txt

 These are bash scripts (under Windows basic Cygwin environment is required;
 MinGW is probably also OK, although minor adjustments may be needed).

-Common things to do before calling ./pack_binary.sh on some program:
+Procedure to release a program:

-- Make sure Version constant in the program's source code in updated.
+- Make sure Version constant in the program's source code is incremented.

-- Make sure you did `svn update' of program sources.
-  And make sure no local modifications remain - `svn status' should return empty.

-- Recompile the program with *release* settings:
-  - make sure you're using correct FPC version (fpc -l)
-  - cd ~/sources/castle-engine/trunk/ && ./clean_everything.sh
-  - compile program with release settings, and move executable where appropriate: if using Emacs, open program's .lpr file, and compile with C-F10 if not, see kam-compile-release-command* at the bottom of .lpr file

-- If the program has version number:
+- Call ../scripts/generate_versions.sh script.
-  - You should recompile program both for target OS (the OS for which you want to pack) and the OS where you're going to call generate_versions.sh.
+  - Before, you should recompile program for the current (source) OS.
     That's because generate_versions.sh actually calls program with --version to determine version number.